When should a department complete the Departmental Student Payments form?

 I want to pay a student’s health insurance, what do I need to do?

 The first step in paying for a student’s health insurance is to determine if the student has a graduate assistantship appointment.
-Next, if you have confirmed that your student does not have a graduate assistantship appointment, submit the Departmental Student Payment form indicating in the “Purpose of Payment” field that the payment is to pay for health insurance, and select account code 741580 Health Insurance.
+Next, if you have confirmed that your student does not have a graduate assistantship appointment, submit the Departmental Student Payment form indicating in the “Purpose of Payment” field select Payment-Health Insurance.
 If your student does hold a graduate assistantship appointment, please see the FAQ directly below to address that situation.

 What if my graduate student is enrolled in the Health Insurance Subsidy, how do I pay for their insurance?